-Here are 4 strategies for attracting the millennials who will best complement your company culture, and how they can in turn help you pivot your company toward a more profitable future.
+Here are 4 strategies for attracting the right people who will best complement your company culture.
+And how they can, in turn, help you pivot your company toward a more profitable future.

 1. Be Mobile & Social Media Friendly

-Also, with 66.7% of job seekers looking for work via social media, utilize sites such as Facebook and LinkedIn to advertise your open positions.
+Also, with 66.7% of job seekers looking for work via social media.
+They utilize sites such as Facebook and LinkedIn to advertise your open positions.

 2. Help Baby Boomers & Millennials Work Together

 Because of their unique strengths, millennials and baby boomers can work together to create a positive company culture.
 Younger employees will work hard to get the job done as long as they have clear expectations of what to do.
 How to do it, and how to progress within the company.
 Millennials like to move fast and can lose interest easily if they are left to just “figure it out.”